Tiffany T. Alston: Criminal charges

 Alston was indicted in an Anne Arundel County courtroom with embezzlement on September 24, 2011 on one count each of felony and misdemeanor theft, misappropriation by a fiduciary and two election law offenses for allegedly using Maryland General Assembly funds and her election campaign funds to cover her wedding expenses and to pay an employee of her law firm.

 Alston was found guilty of misdemeanor theft of General Assembly funds and misconduct in office on June 12, 2012.
 The judge postponed sentencing until after a separate trial, scheduled for October 2012, on the charges regarding Alston's use of her 2010 campaign funds to pay her wedding-related expenses.
 On October 9, 2012, the judge struck the jury verdict and entered probation before judgement after Alston entered a plea deal agreed to pay $800 in restitution to the General Assembly and complete 300 hours of community service.
 On October 10, 2012, General Assembly Counsel Daniel A. Friedman announced that Alston was suspended from her office without pay or benefits due to a Maryland constitutional provision.
 Alston sued to try to get her legislative job back, but the Maryland Court of Appeals ruled against her on January 4, 2013.

 Post-legislative career

 In February 2014, Alston filed to run for the Maryland House of Delegates in District 24, seeking to gain her old seat back from Darren Swain.
 In order to run for this seat, Alston had to pay the Maryland State Board of Elections back for the $750 in late fees that she owed for failing to file timely campaign finance reports.
 She came in fourth place in the Democratic primary, receiving 13.0 percent of the vote.

 In 2017, Alston filed to run for Maryland Senate, seeking to challenge two-term incumbent Joanne C. Benson.
 She received 31.5 percent of the vote in the Democratic primary election.

-In 2022, Alston filed to run for the Maryland House of Delegates in District 24, seeking to succeed state delegate Jazz Lewis, who was running for Congress in Maryland's 4th congressional district.